A quantum expectation identity: Applications to statistical mechanics: Theorem and proof

-Eq. ($\ref{FD_theorem}$) corresponds to a quantum version of the \textit{fluctuation-dissipation theorem} (Q-FDT) for observables compatible with the density matrix.
-By means of Eq. (\ref{FD_theorem}) we will derive not only standard results of quantum mechanics and thermodynamics (the relation between the partition function and the mean energy of a quantum system, the Ehrenfest theorem, and the thermodynamical version of the fluctuation-dissipation theorem, among others), but also new identities in the field (see Section \ref{grand_canonical_section} below).
-This supports the idea of using the name of the fluctuation-dissipation theorem for Eq. (\ref{FD_theorem}).
-At last, it is important to remark that a simple way to ensure that $\left[ \hat{A},\hat{\rho} \right]=0$, is when both $\hat{A}$ and $\hat{\rho}$ are functions of the Hamiltonian $\hat{H}$, i.e. $\hat{A}=A( \hat{H}) $ and $\hat{\rho}=\rho( \hat{H})$.
+\end{proof} Theorem (\ref{theorem_1}) allows to relate the derivative of an expectation value with the sum of two other expectations taken in the same state of knowledge given by the density matrix $\hat{\rho}(\gamma)$.
+The conclusion of Theorem (\ref{theorem_1}), Eq. ($\ref{FD_theorem}$), is the quantum version of Eq. (\ref{classical_FDT}) for observables compatible with the density matrix, and corresponds to our aforementioned \textbf{quantum expectation identity} (QEI).
+By means of Eq. (\ref{FD_theorem}) we will derive new identities in the field (see Sections \ref{grand_canonical_section} and \ref{purity_section} below) and also the following standard results of quantum mechanics and thermodynamics (among others): \begin{itemize} \item[a)] The Hellmann-Feynman theorem. \item[b)] The Ehrenfest theorem. \item[c)] The relation between the partition function and the mean energy of a quantum system. \item[d)] The thermodynamic integration formula. \item[e)] The thermodynamical version of the fluctuation-dissipation theorem. \end{itemize}